Morrisville State College

 GRADING/EVALUATION OF STUDENT:

 Evaluation is a shared responsibility between the teacher and the student.
-The purpose of the evaluation is to demonstrate how well the professor has taught and the student has learned specific course materials, the principles, concepts and terms relevant to the covered topics, and to determine the students' ability to apply that knowledge to specific situations.
+The evaluation aims to demonstrate how well the professor has taught and the student has learned specific course materials, the principles, concepts, and terms relevant to the covered topics.
+Evaluation is also intended to assess the student's ability to utilize the acquired knowledge in problem-solving.

-In RREN 421, each student will contribute to a group project assigned by the instructors.
-Students will be expected to present their projects during the last week of the semester.
-The project will be worth sixty-five percent (65%) of the grade.
-Work on the project ought to be completed during the four laboratory hours set aside each week for RREN 421 when the students work independently (or as a group) on collecting and analyzing data.
-The full involvement and participation of students in all project and other pertinent class activities is paramount.
+In ENRM 421, each student will contribute to a group project assigned by the instructors.
+Students will be expected to present their projects during week 11 of the semester.
+The project will be worth eighty percent (80%) of the grade.
+Work on the project should be completed during the five hours set aside each week for ENRM 421 when the students work independently (or as a group) to collect, document, compile, and analyze field data.
+Students' full involvement and participation in the project and other pertinent class activities is paramount.
 Each student’s involvement in the project is done in a manner that contributes to the achievement of the overall objectives of the course.
 Weekly reports on progress by all students will be required and will be the basis for evaluating the student's attitude and full participation in project activities.
-Weekly written and oral progress reports will account for another twenty percent (20%) of the total course grade.
-Failure to maintain full participation in project activities will result in the student receiving a substantially lower grade or even potentially failing the course.
+Weekly written and oral progress reports will account for another ten percent (10%) of the final course grade.
+Failure to fully participate in project activities will result in the student receiving a substantially lower grade or potentially failing the course.

 The breakdown of grading in this course will be as follows: